slin63/swap-watch/README.md

     },
         - A key:value list of terms to search for in the titles of the posts from each respective subreddit.
+        Can be left empty to just grab all posts.
     "reject_terms": {
         "ULGearTrade": [
             "wtb",